mingfang/terraform-provider-k8s/docs/resources/autoscaling_v2beta1_horizontal_pod_autoscaler.md

 ###### Required •  TypeString

 type is the type of metric source.
-It should be one of "Object", "Pods" or "Resource", each mapping to a matching field in the object.
+It should be one of "ContainerResource", "External", "Object", "Pods" or "Resource", each mapping to a matching field in the object.
+Note: "ContainerResource" type is available on when the feature-gate HPAContainerMetrics is enabled
 #### min_replicas

 ######  TypeInt